-More Red Rising books and comics are coming, and a Red Rising TV show is in development.
+What’s going on with Red Rising Book 6?
+Will the Red Rising TV show ever happen?
 In an effort to keep all the updates straight, here’s a helpful guide for what’s ahead for Pierce Brown’s series.
 I’ll keep it updated as new information comes in…

 Due out: TBD